angudaz/generic-porn-game/README.md

 # disclaimer
 i know my code is shit, please dont point it out unless you're trying to help me fix it LOL

+# thank you
+thanks to anyone that helps out with the development of the game.  i appreaciate it